-A beginner in the kitchen could turn out the roasted beetroot hummus without stress.
-Just set out your ingredients and follow the steps in the recipe, and you are home, with a pretty looking dip all ready for serving with crudités or toasted pita bread sprinkled with za’atar.
+A beginner in the kitchen could turn out this beetroot hummus without stress.
+Just set out your ingredients and follow the steps in the recipe, and you are home, with a pretty looking dip all ready for serving with crudités or toasted pita bread sprinkled with za'atar.

 This week, I suggested the options for the theme for the 167th Foodie Monday Bloghop, viz, a breakfast dish, cooking with grains (other than rice) or a root vegetable (not being potatoes).
 The majority vote from the members was for a root vegetable, so here we are, Rooting for Roots!
 I had store bought pita and was planning to make regular hummus, but once the theme was set, decided to make the beetroot hummus instead.
 I added parsley and a touch of cumin to the roasted beetroot hummus and it turned out delicious.

 Other Recipes You May Like From This Blog:

 Other Mediterranean Recipes: